Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Modern digital platform and mobile app

-• New Voice Coach speech recognition software is accurate
+• AI Voice Coach speech recognition software is accurate

 Cons